 As far as presets are concerned, there is a mountain of them.
-The first bank of BT’s personally curated collection contains 716 to get you started, and considering they have estimated something like 900 trillion possible settings, so I think you’ll be ok for sounds for some time to come.
+The first bank of BT’s personally curated collection contains 716 to get you started, and considering they have estimated something like 900 trillion possible settings, I think you’ll be ok with sounds for some time to come.

 The Good, the bad and the really ugly